Bradfield/algos/trees/avl-tree-implementation.md

 Now you might think that we are done.
-We know how to do our left and right rotations, and we know when we should do a left or right rotation, but take a look at Figure 6 &lt;fig\_hardrotate&gt;.
+We know how to do our left and right rotations, and we know when we should do a left or right rotation, but take a look at Figure 6.
 Since node A has a balance factor of -2 we should do a left rotation.
 But, what happens when we do the left rotation around A?

 ![Figure 6: An Unbalanced Tree that is More Difficult to Balance](Figures/hardunbalanced.png)

-Figure 7 &lt;fig\_badrotate&gt; shows us that after the left rotation we are now out of balance the other way.
+Figure 7 shows us that after the left rotation we are now out of balance the other way.
 If we do a right rotation to correct the situation we are right back where we started.